kdaquila/vite_react_template/README.md

 # Overview

-This is a starter project a frontend app that uses the following packages:
+This is a starter project for a frontend app that uses the following packages:

 -   React
 -   Tailwind